 J.R. is an avid hiker and has travelled to six continents to hike, including summiting Mount Kilimanjaro with his daughter Emily in 2018.
 He is also a long-time fund-raiser for the Dana-Farber Cancer Institute in Boston, having raised more than $150,000 for cancer research over the past 15 years.
 He is an Advisory Board member at Boston’s Institute of Contemporary Art.
 He and his wife are the parents of three grown children and live in London.

-Gayle is an inspiring career coach with 25+ years in the careers industry.
+Gayle Draper is an inspiring career coach with 25+ years in the careers industry.
 Clients see her role as that of the North Star, guiding their journey to define and facilitate their career goals.
 She is the founder of Intentional Careers HR specializing in career coaching and career marketing for evolving leaders, senior management, and executive levels.

 Her motto is simple: “Never be in a kayak but build your dragon boat (network) of colleagues and friends with a coach at the helm, to give you the momentum to move onto the next successful chapter in your work life”.